Orama-Interactive/Pixelorama-Docs/docs/faq.md

 A: The main language is English, but Pixelorama is also available in numerous other languages!
 [All of our translation files are hosted in Crowdin](https://crowdin.com/project/pixelorama).
 By default, the language that Pixelorama is in is the system language of your device.
 You can easily change it by going to the Edit menu, Preferences, Language.

 ## Q: What are the minimum system requirements to run Pixelorama?
-A: Pixelorama is a relatively lightweight software and it should run on most devices, as long as OpenGL 2.1 / OpenGL ES 2.0 is supported.
-Please be aware that once Pixelorama v1.0 is out, these requirements will be increased to OpenGL 3.3 / OpenGL ES 3.0.
+A: Pixelorama is a relatively lightweight software and it should run on most devices, as long as OpenGL 3.3 / OpenGL ES 3.0 is supported.

 ## Q: Does Pixelorama work on the Steam Deck?
 A: It should!
 It works on Linux, so it should work on Steam Deck as well.
 Pixelorama also supports gamepad shortcuts, so you should be able to map the Steam Deck's buttons to actions such as undo/redo, copy, paste, etc. The reason we're not 100% certain is because we don't currently own a Steam Deck to test it ourselves.